 Our primary currency exchange rate risk management objective is to mitigate the uncertainty of anticipated cash flows attributable to changes in exchange rates.
-We focus on mitigating changes in functional currency equivalent cash flows resulting from anticipated U.S. dollar denominated inventory purchases by subsidiaries that use European euros, Canadian dollars, Japanese yen or Korean won as their functional currency.
+We focus on mitigating changes in functional currency equivalent cash flows resulting from anticipated U.S. dollar denominated inventory purchases by subsidiaries that use European euros, Canadian dollars, Japanese yen, or Chinese renminbi as their functional currency.
 We manage this risk primarily by using currency forward contracts.
-Additionally, we use foreign currency forward contracts to hedge net balance sheet exposures related primarily to non-functional currency denominated monetary assets and liabilities consisting primarily of cash and cash equivalents, short-term investments, payables and intercompany loans for subsidiaries that use euros, Swiss francs, Canadian dollars, yen, won or Chinese renminbi as their functional currency.
+Additionally, we hedge net balance sheet exposures related primarily to non-functional currency denominated monetary assets and liabilities using foreign currency forward contracts in euros, yen, Canadian dollars, and Swiss francs.
+Non-functional currency denominated monetary assets and liabilities consist primarily of cash and cash equivalents, short-term investments, payables, and intercompany loans.

-The net fair value of our derivative contracts was favorable by approximately \$5.4 million at December 31, 2015.
-A 10% unfavorable exchange rate change in the euro, franc, Canadian dollar, yen and renminbi against the U.S. dollar would have resulted in the net fair value declining by approximately \$27.5 million at December 31, 2015.
+The net fair value of our derivative contracts was favorable by approximately \$12.8 million at December 31, 2016.
+A 10% unfavorable exchange rate change in the euro, franc, Canadian dollar, yen, and renminbi against the U.S. dollar would have resulted in the net fair value declining by approximately \$27.1 million at December 31, 2016.
 Changes in fair value resulting from foreign exchange rate fluctuations would be substantially offset by the change in value of the underlying hedged transactions.

 Our negotiated credit facilities generally charge interest based on a benchmark rate such as the London Interbank Offered Rate ("LIBOR").
 Fluctuations in short-term interest rates cause interest payments on drawn amounts to increase or decrease.
-At December 31, 2015, our credit facilities had an outstanding balance of \$1.9 million.
+At December 31, 2016, no balance was outstanding under our credit facilities.